CRASHSpace/tuesday/_posts/2018-01-09-quarterly-review.md

 *   SSL Certificates for your sites.
 When do they expire?

 ## Software Review

 *   Fall quarter emphasized planning software updates and code overhauls.
 What have you done?
 *   Software as a service check:
     *   Are all your subscription up to date?
-  * Anyone billing you who shouldn't be?
+    *   Anyone billing you who shouldn’t be?
 (Check your credit card bills for misc charges)

 ## Hardware Review

 *   What new hardware do you have?
-Is it set up correctly?
-How does it stay up to date and backed up?
-Is it on your check list?
+    *   Is it set up correctly?
+    *   How does it stay up to date and backed up?
+    *   Is it on your check list?
-*   What hardware seems on it's last legs?
+*   What hardware seems on it’s last legs?
 Hardrive motors likely to fail?
 *   Batteries get old, how’s yours doing?
-Can it be replaced?
+[Can it be replaced](https://www.macrumors.com/2018/01/08/battery-replacements-sometimes-one-per-iphone/)?
 *   [Oil your paper shredder](https://lifehacker.com/5875771/oil-your-paper-shredder-with-canola-oil-to-keep-it-running-in-top-shape).

 ## Personal Information & Emergency Supplies